megan-kuhn/portfolio/README.md

 ## License

-Source code: MIT License
+The source code for this project is licensed under the MIT License.

-Portfolio content, case studies, written materials, designs, images, and branding:
+All portfolio content, including case studies, written materials, designs, images, and branding:
 Copyright © Megan Kuhn.
 All rights reserved.